Sony A5000 vs NEX-5N

 It is notable that the A5000 offers wifi support, while the NEX-5N does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the A5000 and the NEX-5N have been discontinued, but can regularly be found used on eBay.
+Both the A5000 and the NEX-5N have been discontinued, but can regularly be found used on ebay.
 The NEX-5N was replaced by the Sony NEX-5R, while the A5000 was followed by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A5000 and NEX-5N can be found, respectively, in the Sony A5000 Manual (free pdf) or the online Sony NEX-5N Manual.

 So how do things add up?
 Is there a clear favorite between the Sony A5000 and the Sony NEX-5N?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.